VilenEera/building-restful-apis-with-springmvc-gitbook/prerequisites.md

 The source codes are Maven based, it is IDE independent, so you can choose your favorate IDE.
 Nowdays the popular IDEs includes Eclipse, IDEA, NetBeans.

-We will use JPA critera metadata to provide type safe query, and use Lombok to simplfy the codes, you have to enable **Annotation Processing** feature in your IDEs.
+We will use JPA criteria metadata to provide type safe query, and use Lombok to simplfy the codes, you have to enable **Annotation Processing** feature in your IDEs.

 ### Spring ToolSuite